jack-turk-5/onward/README.md

 ONWaRD is short for Online Network for Writing and Retrieving Data.
 This is a REST API service built with the Spring Boot framework, <br>
 that allows a platform where companies can electronically manage all their data, enabling them to go paperless. <br/>
-This application is designed to demonstrate how to utilize Microsoft .NET Maui Framework, Spring Boot application, and Project Lombok work together  to create an innovative product. <br/>
+This application demonstrates how to utilize Microsoft .NET Maui Framework, Spring Boot application, and Project Lombok work together  to create an innovative product. <br/>

   * [_Technologies Used_](#technologies-used)
   * [_Extension on Visual Studio Code_](#extension-on-visual-studio-code)